 Now if you cannot seem to negotiate an agreement successfully, as a host you can request Airbnb to make a decision that will be regarded as final within 72 hours after the request has been submitted.
 If involving Airbnb sounds like the best resource for your particular situation, simply click on “Involve Airbnb” under the correct reservation.
 One of their committed team members will then be appointed to your case and will formally assess the details that you shared prior to reaching a decision.

-At the end of the day, happy guest means a happy host.
-After all, prevention is better than cure.
+At the end of the day, a happy guest means a happy host.
+By preventing guest complaints you will be able to maintain your good reputation.
 Therefore, stick to these four rules to avoid future hosting pains and having to direct your complaints to Airbnb.